GmaerSoft42/notWareSoft/README.md

 # notWareSoft
 because I hate git so this will allow me to have a proper git

-to be more serious, the Software repository is broken to hell honestly and even the WareSoft repo is broken because of LFS overbloat so I'll fix it eventually but this is a temporary repo so that I can clone things, etc
+to be more serious, the Software repository is broken to hell honestly and even the WareSoft repo is broken because of LFS overbloat so I'll fix it eventually but this is a temporary repo so that I can clone things, etc. Also where some projects may live

 ## Warranty and Liability Agreement: